 On October 31, 2012, the Plan was amended to, among other things, extend the expiration date of the plan from November 11, 2012 to October 31, 2022 and increase the exercise price of the stock purchase rights from \$80 per unit to \$220 per unit.
 In connection with the amendments to the shareholders' rights plan, the Board of Directors of the Company also amended the Company's Articles of Incorporation to increase the number of shares designated under the rights plan as Series A Participating Preferred Stock from 100,000 shares to 200,000 shares.
-There were 1,000,000 shares of Preferred Stock authorized as of December 31, 2012 and 2011, with 200,000 and 100,000 of these shares, respectively, being designated Class A Junior Participating Preferred Stock.
+There were 1,000,000 shares of Preferred Stock authorized as of December 31, 2013 and 2012, with 200,000, being designated Class A Junior Participating Preferred Stock.